 Fellowship Events & Retreats

-Throughout the year there are special events which encourage fellowship amongst the whole parish.
-Rev. Heather also organizes spiritual retreats once a year.
+Throughout the year there are special events which encourage fellowship amongst the whole parish, including retreats from time to time.

-We offer a weekly book study during Advent and Lent at 9 a.m. in Lower Level 5, inviting participants to read an agreed upon book and engage in ongoing group discussion.
+We offer a weekly book study during Advent and Lent at 9 a.m. in the Whiteman Room, inviting participants to read an agreed upon book and engage in ongoing group discussion.

 Classes are offered every two years to those interested in learning more about the Episcopal Church.
-We read a book that is described as, 'An everything-you-need-to-know guide for newcomers to engage deeply in the Christian life in the tradition of the Episcopal Church' and meet three times to discuss.
 This program is especially appropriate for those exploring adult baptism, adult confirmation, or reception into the Episcopal Church.

 If you are interested in getting involved in one of these spiritual growth opportunities, please contact the office.